selinon/selinon/docs.source/cli.rst

 Plotting flow graphs
 ====================

 As flows and dependencies between tasks might get pretty complex, Selinon offers you a way to visualize flows.
-For this purpose the ``plot`` sub-command is available in Selinonlib CLI.
+For this purpose the ``plot`` sub-command is available in Selinon CLI.
 It can plot flow graphs for you in any format that is supported by `graphviz <https://pypi.python.org/pypi/graphviz>`_.

 All the flow graphs available in this documentation were plotted using the ``plot`` sub-command.